 Personally, I celebrate my "freedom from suggestive influences from the collective consciousness", and my personal sovereignty.

 As people cry for a "freedom", they remain blind to their own depriving themselves from the basic freedom---to use their own mind, to mobilize that best in themselves, and to invest it into the only life over which they have some control---their own.

 Beyond Our Control

 Thus, it stands to reason that whatever we want "more" from our authorities---wouldn't make us happy, healthy, accomplished human beings, even if they gave it to us on a silver platter.

 As a teenager I was a happy combination of a bookworm with an enormous intellectual appetite ---which I still haven't satisfied fully, and never will---a young horny bastard loving life, my singing and my guitar, my drifting around the country, camping, my yoga and humor.
 Politics was never on my mental menu.
 And it still isn't into these days---except as a form of entertainment.

-Indeed, I honestly couldn't care less who is running this country of Canada.
+Indeed, I honestly couldn't care less who is running the country.
 And I don't see what I could possibly do to "make different persons" of a Russian president, a dictator of North Korea, an American president, or anyone else in that big game.

 I also don't see, what gets accomplished by this breed of unhappy folks who seem to be thriving on things over which they have absolutely no control.
-I wish even one single commenter could tell me at the bottom of this article what they personally have done which produced a substantial change in the political arena.
-"Letting others know how they feel" doesn't count.
+I wish even one of them could tell me what they personally have done which produced a substantial change in the political arena.
+"Letting others know how they feel" wouldn't count.